 - Biological effects of drugs.
-Drug abuse and addiction can affect a person’s overall health, making them more susceptible to HIV or, in people with HIV, worsen the progression of HIV and its consequences, especially in the brain.
+Drug abuse and addiction can affect a person’s overall health, making them more susceptible to HIV or, in people with HIV, worsening the progression of the disease and its consequences, especially in the brain.
 For example, research has shown that HIV causes more harm to nerve cells in the brain and greater cognitive damage among methamphetamine abusers than among people with HIV who do not abuse drugs.
 In animal studies, methamphetamine has been shown to increase the amount of HIV in brain cells.

 - Skin rashes

 - Gastrointestinal issues

 HIV and drug abuse are pervasive problems that can wreak havoc on a person’s life.
 Luckily, there are effective treatment options out there that can address both of the problems at hand.
 As research and medicine have evolved, so have advancements in the treatment of HIV.
 Although there is no cure, medicines are available to help control the virus and even reduce transmission rates among partners.

 Addiction Treatment in Pennsylvania.
 Since the late 1980s, researchers have found that by treating drug abuse, you can prevent the spread of HIV.
 Drug abusers in treatment stop or reduce their drug use and related risk behaviors, including drug injection and unsafe sexual practices.
 Drug treatment programs also serve an important role in providing helpful information on HIV/AIDS and related diseases, counseling and testing services, and offering referrals for medical and social services.